ZacharyVarley/cmir/README.md

 ## Introduction

-Cross Modality Image Registration (CMIR) is a PyTorch-based package for tackling multimodal registration problems that involve sets of images or spatial stacks of images.
+Cross Modality Image Registration (CMIR) is a PyTorch-based package for tackling multimodal registration problems that involve sets of images or spatial stacks of images from serial sectioning experiments and beyond.
 CMIR provides a set of tools which are focused on stack registration on the GPU using new algorithms.
 Other packages such as [MONAI](https://monai.io/) or [NITorch](https://github.com/balbasty/nitorch) are more suitable for non serial sectioning registration problems.

 CMIR is designed to be:

 - **Easy to install**: PyTorch sole-dependency.
 - **Easy to use**: Pipeline based workflows.
-- **Easy to contribute**: Make your own torch.nn.Module to either compute metrics, deform pixel coordinates, or augment images.
+- **Easy to contribute**: Include your own torch.nn.module layers.
-- **Fast**: GPU accelerated registration algorithms.
+- **Fast**: GPU accelerated.
+TorchScript for just-in-time (jit) compilation.
 - **Flexible**: PyTorch has increasing support for AMD GPUs and Apple Silicon.
-Using TorchScript for just-in-time (jit) compiled modules.

 ## Installation